 The Seventh Commandment, like the Sixth, is often ignored because people feel that it is irrelevant to them if they have not actually committed adultery.
-Like the Sixth Commandment, however, we find that the Seventh has a broad range of applicability to issues relating to the family and to the roles of men and women in the world.
+Matthew 5:27-28 indicates that every person needs to heed the biblical admonitions against adultery, especially those of us who live in sex-saturated America.
+In addition, the Seventh Commandment has a broad range of applicability to issues relating to the family and to the roles of men and women in the world.

 The consideration of this commandment is particularly important to your students because of the warped view of sexuality being promulgated in the world today.
-The casual idea that sex is no more than a physiological function has been enormously destructive in American society and has been imbibed to a large extent by many Christian teens.
-Furthermore, the deliberate and terribly damaging muddying of the distinctions between men and women in our society has caused great confusion among our young people, many of whom have grown up without role models to demonstrate for them what it means to be a man or a woman.
+The casual idea that sex is no more than a physiological function has been enormously destructive in American society.
+Furthermore, the deliberate and terribly damaging muddying of the distinctions between men and women in our society has caused great confusion, and the Christian church has fallen prey to much of the resulting chaos and moral uncertainty.

-Human sexuality is an important issue, and is found at the center of many of the most basic concepts in Scripture.
+Human sexuality is an important issue and is found at the center of many of the most basic concepts in Scripture.
 For instance, the creation of man in the image of God is said to involve "male and female" (Genesis 1:27).
 Part of what it means for man to be in the image of God lies in the nature of the distinction between men and women.
 The clue to understanding this relationship lies in I Corinthians 11:3, where Paul draws an analogy between the relationship of men to women and the relationship of God to Christ.
 This tells us that the very real differences between men and women are rooted in an essential unity, and yet that essential unity in no sense minimizes the differentiation of roles that God intended.
 In the same way that Christ is fully equal to God the Father and yet performs a different role in the scheme of redemption, so men and women are equal, yet are intended by God to fulfill different roles in society and in the church.